awslabs/aws-dotnet-messaging/src/AWS.Messaging.Telemetry.OpenTelemetry/README.md

 ### 1. Install Packages
 Add a reference to [`AWS.Messaging.Telemetry.OpenTelemetry`](https://www.nuget.org/packages/AWS.Messaging.Telemetry.OpenTelemetry) and [`OpenTelemetry.Extensions.Hosting`](https://www.nuget.org/packages/OpenTelemetry.Extensions.Hosting).

+In this example, we're going to configure OpenTelemetry on our `IServiceCollection`, so also add a reference to [`OpenTelemetry.Extensions.Hosting`](https://www.nuget.org/packages/OpenTelemetry.Extensions.Hosting).
+This is not required if starting and stopping tracing via `CreateTracerProviderBuilder`.

 You may also add a reference to one or more [exporters](https://opentelemetry.io/docs/instrumentation/net/exporters/) to visualize your telemetry data.

 ```shell